-Confusingly in American sport multiple bets are commonly called parlays rather than accumulators, they are however the same thing.
+Confusingly, in American sport multiple bets are commonly called parlays rather than accumulators, they are however the same thing.

 Parlay’s are really popular in the US, even more so than in Europe.
 The main reason for this is most bets are placed on spread or handicap lines where odds prices are generally around evens, therefore combining a few predictions together is common to increase the overall odds.

-When betting just treat a "parlay" as you would any other accumulator.
+When betting just treat a “parlay” as you would any other accumulator.
 Remember in accumulators bookmaker margins are compounded so these are poor value bets.
-For this reason many betting sites offer accumulator insurance and bonuses so if you are going to bet this way make sure your using a good offer such as a US Sport parlay cash bonus.
+For this reason many betting sites offer accumulator insurance and bonuses so if you are going to bet this way make sure you are using a good offer such as a US Sport parlay cash bonus.